tomsWebConsulting/twcsl/Page/Store/Store Page Price Hide When From/README.md

     * Refer to [Add code to code injection][11] for details.

-* Add the following to searchReplaceText in the store page price change code per that codes instructions.
+* Add the following to searchReplaceText in the Store Page price change code per that codes instructions.

   ```